edgedb/easy-edgedb/chapter7/index.md

 > Jonathan sneaks into Dracula's room during the day and sees him sleeping inside a coffin.
 Now Jonathan knows that Count Dracula is a vampire.
 >
+> A few days later Count Dracula comes with some news.
+He tells Jonathan that he will leave the castle tomorrow, and that Jonathan's stay at the castle has also come to an end.
+Jonathan thinks this is a chance, and asks to leave now instead of tomorrow.
+>
-> A few days later Count Dracula says that he will leave tomorrow.
-Jonathan thinks this is a chance, and asks to leave now.
-Dracula says, "Fine, if you wish..." and opens the door, but there are a lot of wolves outside, howling and making loud sounds.
-Dracula says, "You are free to leave!
+> Dracula says, "Fine, if you wish..." and opens the door, but there are a lot of wolves outside, howling and getting ready to attack.
+Dracula smiles and begins to open the door as he says, "You are free to leave!
 Goodbye!"
-But Jonathan knows that the wolves will kill him if he steps outside.
-Jonathan also knows that Dracula called the wolves, and asks him to please close the door.
-Dracula smiles and closes the door...he knows that Jonathan is trapped.
+Jonathan knows that Dracula called the wolves, and panics.
+"Shut the door!
+I shall wait till morning!" says Jonathan.
+Dracula laughs, slams the door shut and walks away.
 >
-> Later, Jonathan hears Dracula tell the vampire women that he will leave the castle tomorrow and that they can have Jonathan at that time.
-Dracula's friends take him away inside a coffin the next day, and Jonathan is alone...and soon it will be night.
+> Later, Jonathan hears Dracula tell the vampire women they can have Jonathan once he is alone in the castle.
+Some workers come to take Dracula away inside a coffin the next day, and Jonathan is alone...and soon it will be night.
 All the doors are locked.
-Jonathan decides to climb out the window, because it is better to die by falling than to be alone with the vampire women.
+Jonathan has no choice and decides to climb out the window.
+It is better to die by falling than to be alone with the vampire women.
+>
->He writes "Good-bye, all!
-Mina!" in his journal and begins to climb the wall.
+> After writing "Good-bye, all!
+Mina!" in his journal, Jonathan begins to climb the wall.

 ## More constraints